 The Royal Children’s Hospital Alpine Club offers hospital staff and their families the opportunity to spend time together in the Victorian Alps at low cost.
 The Club is an informal and friendly group, which has contributed greatly to its success.

 The Club has two lodges with accommodation available for rental throughout the year by Club members and their guests.
-The lodge at Mount Buller is large and modern, sleeping 26 guests in two to four bedded rooms.
-The Mount Hotham lodge is older and slightly smaller accommodating 22 guests; it is likely to be renovated in the near future.
+The lodge at Mount Buller is large and modern, sleeping 32 guests in two to four bedded rooms.
+The Mount Hotham lodge is slightly smaller accommodating 22 guests and has recently been fully renovated.

 Photos of the lodges can be seen by clicking the menus on the left of this page.